 Cloud Deployment Models

-With most organizations focusing on leveraging the cloud in order to cut capital expenditure and control operating costs, there is aggressive growth in business for cloud adoption.
+Leveraging cloud deployment models in order to cut capital expenditure and control operating costs is important in the growth of cloud adoption.
 However, the cloud can bring security risks and challenges for IT Management, which can be more expensive for the organization to deal with, even considering the cost saving achieved by moving to the cloud.
 Therefore, it is very important for businesses to understand their requirements before opting for various deployment models available on the cloud.

 The Private Cloud